Multipole phases in a type of spin ladders with local conserved quantities and generalizations: Details of the solution of the models

 \subsection{The horizontal ladder}

-For the horizontal ladder, the lattice geometry is taken as half-infinite and has an extra spin site for definition purpose, we name this site 0 and label the spins with numbers as shown in Fig. \ref{figSladder}.
-The spin Hamiltonian \eqref{horizontalH} can be written explicitly as
+For the horizontal ladder, the lattice geometry is taken as half-infinite and has an extra spin site for definition purpose, we name this site 0 as shown in Fig. \ref{figSladder}.
+The spin Hamiltonian can be written explicitly as

-In the following we assume the coupling on bond $(0,1)$ to be zero so that the spin on site 0 does not couple to the ladder.
-Using Jordan-Wigner transformation (\ref{JWtrans}) with the starting point of string operator $s=0$, we have
+In the following we take the coupling on bond $(0,1)$ to be zero so that the spin on site 0 does not couple to the ladder.
+Using JW transformation \eqref{JWsupplemental} with the starting point of string operator $s=0$, we have

 The model has conserved quantities $\tau_{n}=\sigma_{2n}^{z}\sigma_{2n+1}^{z}=-i\eta_{2n}^{\alpha}\eta_{2n+1}^{\beta}$, with which the Hamiltonian is written as